Pemon conflict: Tumeremo massacres

 In March 2016, 28 miners were killed and kidnapped in the town of Tumeremo, Bolívar state.
 On the night of 4 March 2016, they were in the Atenas mine, on the border between the municipalities of Sifontes and Roscio, a poor area where, like most of the southeast of the country, the main economic activity is mining.
 According to anonymous witnesses, the Banda del Topo ("Mole gang") arrived at the mine, allegedly with the aid and complicity of unidentified security forces, and may have dispersed hundreds of miners with an ambush, with dozens falling and dying in the stampede.
-The bodies were allegedly put in a truck and moved across the Guayana Esequiba border.
+The bodies were allegedly put in a truck and moved across the border into territory administered by Guyana.
 Some said that parts of the victims were dismembered to intimidate the survivors.

 The Prosecutor General, Luisa Ortega Díaz, said that the remains of at least four of the disappeared miners were later found in the middle of the country and seemed to have been shot, but that they had no identification.
 Ortega Díaz reported late on the night of 14 March 2016 that the search efforts for the disappeared miners had concluded with the discovery of 17 bodies in total.
 Tarek William Saab, the Ombudsman, subsequently announced on 15 March 2016 that the remains of 17 miners found in a mass grave in Tumeremo were wounded by firearms.

 The National Assembly created a Special Commission to investigate the events.

 Between 14 and 16 October 2018, 16 miners at Los Candados mine were killed and 6 wounded in at least the third civilian massacre in Tumeremo since 2016.

 An opposition deputy for the state, Américo de Grazia, confirmed that the recovered bodies were of four men and three women.
 He also posted a thread of tweets showing several bodies, including those with gunshot wounds showing how they had been killed and abandoned.
 As high as eighteen people were murdered, and six people were reported injured.
 Five survivors of the attack returned to their village to report the events.

 The National Liberation Army (ELN) was suspected of committing the massacre.
 Shortly after the events, towards the end of October, armed violence broke out in Tumeremo, which de Grazia says began with the presence of government military forces.